jhchoi0303/2021-COSE42100-Team2/README.md

 * ### Android Application

-    #### Submit user info to arduino using bluetooth (uses "age" info to decide the range of normal heartbeat)
+    #### Submit user info to arduino using bluetooth (uses "age" info to decide the range of normal heartbeat, use "emergency comand" info to print out lcd monitor)